ross-alexander/dq/characters/items/items.md

 They never miss.
 Roll to ttack as normal counting all misses as a normal FT hit as long as hitting the target would be possible.
-If a drop or break fumble is rolled and the 3xMD check is not passwd the blades will disappear, unwilling to be wielded by such an incompetent.
+If a drop or break fumble is rolled and the 3×MD check is not passwd the blades will disappear, unwilling to be wielded by such an incompetent.

-While evalid, if an opponent missed and the wielder scores a riposte, they will catch the opponents weapon with the Mains Gauche and break it (assuming the opponent's weapon is of a reasonable size, i.e. not a giatn weapon and it can actually be broken).
+While evading, if an opponent missed and the wielder scores a riposte, they will catch the opponents weapon with the Mains Gauche and break it (assuming the opponent's weapon is of a reasonable size, i.e. not a giatn weapon and it can actually be broken).